tourkaman/PDC-support-web/documents/running/running_jobs/job_scripts_tegner.rst

 	      #SBATCH -t 1:00:00

 	      # Number of nodes
-	      #SBATCH --nodes=4
+	      #SBATCH --nodes=2
-	      # Number of MPI processes per node (the following is actually the default)
+	      # Number of MPI processes per node
-	      #SBATCH --ntasks-per-node=32
+	      #SBATCH --ntasks-per-node=24

 	      #SBATCH -e error_file.e
 	      #SBATCH -o output_file.o

+              # Load the Intel MPI module
+              module add intelmpi/17.0.1

-	      # Run the executable named myexe
+	      # Run the executable named myexe with MPI-rank of 48
 	      # and write the output into my_output_file
-	      aprun -n 128 ./myexe > my_output_file 2>&1
+	      mpirun -n 48 ./myexe > my_output_file 2>&1

-Note that the command `aprun` have to be used to run the code in parallel!

 Cuda on Tegner
 ***************
 The Tegner cluster have some GPU that can be used with CUDA (see more about hardware specification here).
 You can compile a code including CUDA the following way